podium-lib/client/README.md

 There might be error situations where a content route is missing the version header so the client does not have anything to compare the version in the manifest against.
-In such a situation the client will continue to fetch the content but the manifest and its fallback will never be re-evaluated for an update.
+In such a situation the client will continue to fetch the content, but the manifest and its fallback will never be re-evaluated for an update.

 ### Health status